How to Create Consistent Characters in Stable Diffusion (2026 Complete Guide)

 10. Captioning Strategy

 Labels are how the model organizes its thoughts.
 Every training image must have a text description featuring a unique "trigger word."
-Use something distinct and nonsensical, like "ohwx person," to ensure you aren't accidentally overwriting existing concepts in the model's head (like the word "girl" or "man").
+Use something distinct and nonsensical, like "ohwx person," to ensure you aren't accidentally overwriting existing concepts in the model's head (like the words "girl" or "man").
 Describe the clothing in painstaking detail; this tells the model that the "blue jacket" is an item that can be removed, while the "blue eyes" are part of the identity.

 11. Training Settings with Kohya SS